MAM ANNUAL MEETING AND FALL CONFERENCE - Thursday, November 1st at the Holocaust and Human Rights Center in Augusta. DIRECTIONS

 This presentation is suitable for established mediators looking to expand business and new mediators just starting out.
 There will be time for audience Q&A, so bring a marketing question you've been itching to get answered.

-10:45 AM - 12:00 PM - FOLLOW UP PANEL - 1.0 CLE credits and .25 Ethics credit - Tammy Lenski, Peter Schroeter, Rebekah Smith, and Jacqui Clark will serve on an interactive panel to discuss marketing and practical business issues relating to the business of mediation.
+10:45 AM - 12:00 PM - FOLLOW UP PANEL - CLE credits are not available for this panel - Tammy Lenski, Peter Schroeter, Rebekah Smith, and Jacqui Clark will serve on an interactive panel to discuss marketing and practical business issues relating to the business of mediation.
 Audience members are encouraged to bring their questions to the panel.

 BIOGRAPHICAL INFORMATION - Since 1997 Dr. Tammy Lenski has worked with individuals and organizations worldwide as a mediator, coach, speaker, and educator.
 She specializes in resolving conflict and addressing friction in ongoing personal and business relationships.
 Tammy co-founded the world’s first master’s degree program in mediation in 2002 and has taught conflict resolution in four university graduate programs.
 In 2012 the Association for Conflict Resolution recognized Tammy with the Mary Parker Follett Award for innovative and pioneering work in the field.
 In 2013 she was the first mediator appointed to ACR’s Academy of Advanced Practitioners, and in 2015 the New England Association for Conflict Resolution presented Tammy with the Pioneer Award.
 Her two books are The Conflict Pivot and Making Mediation Your Day Job.